-How can you use a few basic ingredients to make dinner—fast?
-In a word: sauté.
+How can you use a few basic ingredients to make dinner fast?
+One word: sauté.
 This versatile cooking technique can be used to create a wide variety of sensational dishes.
-Find out what one pan and a few items can do to transform meal preparation from time-consuming to simple.
+Find out what one pan and a few items can do to transform meal preparation from time-consuming to simple and delicious.

 In all of cookery, there are only four cooking techniques: dry-heat cooking with fat, dry-heat cooking without fat, moist-heat cooking, and combination cooking.
 Dry-heat cooking with fat embraces sautéing and stir-frying.
 The significance of using oil, or fat, instead of water in this technique is that oil allows the use of very high temperatures, which allow your food to brown very effectively.
 Browned food not only looks great, but it also has great flavor.
 Steak, chicken, and fish are tender proteins that respond well to dry-heat cooking with fat.

 Because sautéing is a high-heat cooking technique, you have to be careful what you cook using this method.
 There’s nothing about highheat that will make food become more tender, so anything that is already tender—such as a chicken breast, steak, or piece of fish—would be appropriate for sautéing.
 If you tried to sauté something that is tough, such as a beef shank, it would brown, but it would not become tender.

 This is a transcript from the video series The Everyday Gourmet: Rediscovering the Lost Art of Cooking.
 Watch it now, on The Great Courses Plus.